erwbgy/puppet-logstash/README.md

 ## Installation

-Installation assumes that an 'logstash' package is available from the package repository.
+Installation assumes that an 'logstash' package is available from the package repository and that the agent configuration file is /etc/logstash/agent.conf.
 See http://download.bloonix.de/ for pre-built packages for RedHat-like and Debian-like hosts.

 ## Configuration